Ask Kari: How Can We Stop the Parental “Money Train”?

 –Kari

 This column is for entertainment purposes only.
-If you are in crisis and in need of support please contact the Crisis Clinic at 866-427-4747.
+If you are in crisis and need support, please contact your healthcare provider directly or call 911.